 Spread over 4 local islands, there are about 20 guest houses located at a close reach to Hanifaru.
 It is the cheapest way to stay if you’re on a budget and Dream of Mantas !

-Besides a wide range of accomodation, you will also find several PADI dive centers with licensed guides on Dharavandhoo, Maalhos and Eydhafushi.
+Besides a wide range of accommodation, you will also find several PADI dive centers with licensed guides on Dharavandhoo, Maalhos and Eydhafushi.

 They all offer excellent services and equipments as well as a wide variety of PADI courses and snorkeling / diving trips.